jywu20/thermal-z2/log.md

 Rename a few files in `z2-direct-prototype`.
 Contents in the folder are then copied into a new folder `z2-and-ising`.
 `main.jl` is moved to `z2-and-ising/examples/pure-z2`.

+Another batch of data is retrieved and stored in `z2-direct-prototype\2021-10-8-run-2`.

+Another batch of data is retrieved and stored in `3d-ising-prototype\examples\z2\2021-10-9`.